Best Dental Assistant Schools in Georgia

 If you want to become a dental assistant in Georgia, the first step is choosing the right training program.
 The school you pick will affect how quickly you graduate, how much hands-on experience you get, and how well you’re prepared for certification.

-What a Dental Assistant Does in Georgia
+What a dental assistant does in Georgia

 Dental assistants work alongside dentists, helping with procedures, sterilizing tools, taking X-rays, and guiding patients through treatment.
 In Georgia, many dental assistants also perform expanded duties such as taking impressions or applying sealants-but only if they have the proper training and meet state requirements.